alexdcodes/alexdcodes/README.md

 if you found this page, i do not know what error code to provide, maybe 360?
 HTTP 360

 - I love, learning about new technologies, listening 2 all kinds of music, playing around with sound, used to train german shepherds, belgium malinos, dobermans..(Shudzhund and IPO3 Training)
 - recently I have gotten my own Kitten/Cat :) so this is a new adventure. (keeps me busy)
+- I speak English and Russian, but love learning new languages.
 - dealing with absurtity && the nihalistic view of life while typing all the time in between.
 -  Inspiring people to use open source software, develop things.
 - I currently living in the terminal, feel free to pipe me to /usr/bin, or add me to .bashrc.